anna-dor-plumsail/documents-docs/source/flow/how-tos/create-text-from-template.rst

 - SFTP
 - File System

 You can store your file anywhere.
 In this example, we will store our document in SharePoint.
-Our flow will use JSON object as a source data for the template, but you can get data from other sources, for example query list items from SharePoint or from Salesforce.
+Our flow will use JSON object as a source data for the template, but you can get data from other sources.
+For example, query list items from SharePoint or from Salesforce.

 The same is about source text template.
 You can store it somewhere as an HTML file and reuse it.
-In this example we will put raw HTML code into the Flow action.
+In this example, we will put raw HTML code into the Flow action.

 This is how our flow looks: